 Delicious in every mouthful, you can go for a second helping without a trace of guilt, for it has no heavy cream or a great amount of fat.
-It’s incredible that the chocolate sauce is purely made with hot water but tastes heavenly!
+It’s incredible that the sticky chocolate sauce in this pudding is purely made with hot water but tastes heavenly!

 So, let’s try making this yummy treat today and gobble it down like the Royalty!